Net-Burst.Net

 Healing from trauma and reconnecting with alters requires more love and wisdom and trust between alters than humans are likely to ever muster.
 With such vast reserves of love, wisdom and trust required, anyone would be a fool to rob himself or herself of full healing by remaining distant from the only Source of infinite love and wisdom and from the only Person who is fully trustworthy – God himself.

-Now let’s move beyond this overview to the nitty gritty.
+Now let’s move beyond this overview to the nitty-gritty.

 D.I.D.